Kevin James Ready For A Rollercoaster Ride With Leah Remini On ‘Kevin Can Wait’

 Kevin James also teased a photo of a Kevin Can Wait script, which revealed that the title of the second episode of the season will be “Business Unusual.”

 Kevin James is not the only one getting sentimental about his reunion with his longtime King of Queens wife.
-Remini posted a throwback photo of herself with Kevin James, her husband Angelo and makeup artist Corina Duran-Rabichuk, writing, “More than 10 years later, this crew is still together!”
+Remini posted a throwback photo of herself with Kevin James, her husband Angelo, and makeup artist Corina Duran-Rabichuk, writing, “More than 10 years later, this crew is still together!”

-King of Queens fans may recall that Remini’s husband appeared in two episodes of the long-running CBS comedy.
-Pagan guest starred in six episodes over the show’ nine-season run, including roles as one of Doug Heffernan’s (James) flirty coworkers in the episode “Do Rico” (2000) and a heckling construction worker in “Deconstructing Carrie” (2005).
+King of Queens fans may recall that Remini’s husband Angelo appeared in two episodes of the long-running CBS comedy.
+Pagan guest starred in six episodes over the show’ nine-season run, including roles as one of Doug Heffernan’s (James) flirty co-workers in the episode “Do Rico” (2000) and a heckling construction worker in “Deconstructing Carrie” (2005).

 Kevin James posted a photo of Angelo working with him on the Kevin Can Wait set.

-Now all we need is James’ real life wife, Steffiana de la Cruz, who also appeared on four episodes of The King of Queens.
+Now, all we need is James’ real-life wife, Steffiana de la Cruz (who also appeared on four episodes of The King of Queens) to make a cameo on Kevin Can Wait.

 [Featured Image by Jeff Neumann/CBS]